hephaestus-ai/b/content/posts/Object_Oriented_Programming_Design.md

 Design and document with inheritance in mind, otherwise prohibit it.

+The problem with trees: minimally connected graph privileges one type of relationship.

+Empirically, deep nesting degrades understandability and increases probability of bugs

-### How to Increase Cost of Changeability
+### When to Increase Cost of Changeability

 #### Eliminate Ambiguity Ruthlessly

+#### Define Tests

+#### TDD

 ### Testability

 Tests both reduce and increase costs of change in different locations.
+Of course they hit reliability issues, too.
+But reliability can be seen as part of managing change and volatility.

 #### Dependency Inversion Principle

 ## Intelligibility

-least astonishment
+least astonishment unifies a bunch of these items

-### Conform to Convention
+### Conform to Conventions

-### Familiarity and the Principle of Correspondence
+### Familiarity and the 'Principle of Correspondence'

 ### Conform to A Mathematical Object